 The objectives of our executive compensation program are to align executive pay with stockholder value and to motivate executives to achieve our corporate goals.
-This CD&A describes the elements, implementation, and 2019 results of our executive compensation program.
+This CD&A describes the elements, implementation, and 2021 results of our executive compensation program.

-At our 2019 Annual Meeting of Stockholders, we received 98% support for our say on pay proposal.
-As a result, we believe that our stockholders understand that our pay practices demonstrate our commitment to pay for performance and that our compensation plans are designed to recognize the performance of the Company.
-In 2019, we produced the following results in line with our business strategy:
+At our 2021 Annual Meeting of Stockholders, we received nearly 97% support for our say on pay proposal.
+As a result, we believe that our stockholders understand that our pay practices demonstrate our commitment to pay for performance and that our compensation program, policies, and practices are aligned with our performance.